-Similarly, on January 19, 2018, Ed.D., Superintendent of Schools, TEA in 2004 began monitoring the percentage of special education students in school districts, and penalized districts with a special education enrollment of greater than 8.5 percent;" and requests support for public schools ". . . in unraveling the mess TEA created with requirements that agency put in place."
+Similarly, on January 19, 2018, , issued a letter that admits that ". . .
+TEA in 2004 began monitoring the percentage of special education students in school districts, and penalized districts with a special education enrollment of greater than 8.5 percent;" and requests support for public schools ". . . in unraveling the mess TEA created with requirements that agency put in place."